Wholesale ChannelOperator playbook

 Bill reconciliation.
 Invoices from direct suppliers arrive by email, sometimes repriced from the PO because of changes in step two.
 The Faire bill lives inside Faire's platform.
 Neither flows automatically to QuickBooks.
 The bookkeeper reconciles manually each week.

-This is the 8–14 hours per week the median specialty retailer spends on procurement, per the Procurement Time Audit.
-The Faire POS integration shaves off one step — the catalog import after placing a Faire order.
-The loop is still open everywhere else.
+This is the weekly operating time modeled in the Procurement Time Audit: ordering, supplier follow-up, receiving, and accounting cleanup.
+The Faire POS integration reduces one step — the catalog import after placing a Faire order.
+The loop still needs to close around supplier replies, receiving, and accounting.

 How LineNow closes the loop alongside Faire